-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+[ Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in concrete tiles with a tiled ridge.
+The roof is of pitched design clad with tiles having tiled ridging.
+The roof space is accessed via a ceiling hatch in the hallway.
+The roof is timber framed with sterling board sarking.
+The firewall is formed in concrete blockwork.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design clad with tiles having tiled ridging.
+The roof space is accessed via a ceiling hatch in the hallway.
+The roof is timber framed with sterling board sarking.

-Access to the roof space is via a ceiling hatch at the first floor hallway.
-The roof comprises timber trusses with felt sarking.
-Insulation material has been laid between the ceiling joists.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a PVC half round and round design.
+Roofing including roof space Glasswool insulation has been laid to ceiling joists.
+Rainwater fittings There are half round UPVC gutters in place, which connect to round UPVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected. •
+Foundations and concealed parts were not exposed or inspected.
+The property is of cavity timber frame construction with a block outer leaf externally rendered.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a uPVC casement design equipped with double glazed sealed units.
-There is a uPVC double glazed access door.
-Eaves and fascias are also formed in uPVC.
+The front and rear access doors are of timber panel design with glazed inserts.
+Windows are of double glazed timber casement design.
+The soffits and fascias are formed in timber.